1587/speaking-exam/00-part5.md

 if the government pay the cost of university courses for all students, the quality of the country's education will be improved.

-i have some reasons as follows:
+i have some reasons below:

-firstly: students will have more money to buy learning equipment, such as ipad, computer or smartphone. they will study efficiently.
+first: students will have more money to buy learning equipment, such as ipad, computer or smartphone. they will study efficiently.

-secondly: students will focus on their study, they don't worry about the money and don't spend much time on part-time job. they will have more time to learn knowledge.
+second: students will focus on their study, they don't worry about the money and don't spend much time on part-time job. they will have more time to learn knowledge.

-thirdly/ˈθɜːrdli/: It gives everyone a chance to go to college, no matter his family is poor or rich.
+third: It gives everyone a chance to go to college, no matter his family is poor or rich.
 The more people go to college, the stronger the country will be and it's education will develop fast.